Chair

 Trustee Since 2009

 Vicki has served on the board of directors of the Business-Government Relations Council and the Public Affairs Council.
-She currently serves on the Board of Trustees of Arena Stage, a prominent Tony Award-winning regional theater in Washington, DC, where she holds the position of vice chair for governance.
-Vicki received her B.S. in Political Science from Phillips University and her juris doctor from the University of Oklahoma College of Law.
+She currently serves on the Board of Trustees of Arena Stage, a prominent Tony Award-winning regional theater in Washington, DC.
+Vicki received her BS in Political Science from Phillips University and her juris doctor from the University of Oklahoma College of Law.
 She is a member of the District of Columbia Bar.

 Vicki resides in Washington, DC, and enjoys playing golf, attending theater, and visiting art museums during her many travels.
 As a native Oklahoman and graduate of the University of Oklahoma, Vicki is a dedicated supporter of the Sooners.